Postdoctoral Associate or Staff Scientist

-Position: We have openings for a postdoctoral associate to lead multimodal neuroimaging studies of brain function in Laura Lewis' lab at Boston University, aiming to advance computational and systems neuroscience of the human brain.
+Position: We have an opening for a postdoctoral associate or staff scientist to lead multimodal neuroimaging studies of brain function in Laura Lewis' lab at Boston University, aiming to advance computational and systems neuroscience of the human brain.
 This position offers the opportunity to develop computational neuroimaging approaches using state-of-the-art MR techniques, and study the neural basis and cognitive consequences of sleep, wake, arousal, and attentional states.
-We use fast fMRI, multimodal imaging (EEG-fMRI, PET-fMRI, ASL), computational modeling, ultra-high field (7 Tesla) imaging, and other multimodal approaches to measure and analyze brain function across diverse states.
+We use fast fMRI, multimodal imaging (EEG-fMRI, PET-fMRI), computational modeling, ultra-high field (7 Tesla) imaging, and other multimodal approaches to measure and analyze brain function across diverse states.
 The lab is a fast-paced and interdisciplinary environment that supports its members in achieving their long-term research and career goals, and has strong collaborations throughout the Boston-area computational neuroscience and neuroimaging communities.

 Requirements: We encourage applications from a wide variety of fields, seeking candidates with highly motivated and creative approaches to engineering and/or neuroscience.
-Candidates should have a Ph.D. in related field (e.g. neuroscience, engineering, physics, psychology).
-Desired skills include a strong quantitative or computational background, proficiency in programming (e.g. Matlab or Python), and past experience in fMRI and/or electrophysiology would be an asset.
+Candidates should have or expect to receive a Ph.D. in related field (e.g. neuroscience, engineering, physics, psychology).
+Desired skills include a strong quantitative or computational background and proficiency in programming (e.g. Matlab or Python).
+Past experience in fMRI and/or electrophysiology would also be an asset.
+Start date is flexible.

-We accept graduate students through the departmental program at BU Biomedical Engineering or the Graduate Program in Neuroscience.
+The lab does not currently anticipate having openings for PhD students in 2022.
+In general, we accept graduate students already admitted to BU through the departmental program at BU Biomedical Engineering or the Graduate Program in Neuroscience.
 Current students can contact Laura Lewis directly with a description of their background and interests, to discuss possible research projects and rotations.

 Undergraduate Research Assistants